rickgbw/reactnd-project-myreads-starter/README.md

 ## Usage

 At the first screen will be listed your Books, classified into: "Currently Reading", "Want To Read" and "Reading".
+Here are some capabilities to interact with them:

 ### Filter
 On the top of home screen, you're able to type anything to filter your books.